IrfaanKhalid/cs1101-bonus-lectures/README.md

 ## Style
 ### Why is Code Style Important?
 + The style of your code matters because you're not always the only one looking at it.
+  + If your code style is poor, you won't be able to go back and understand it later.
+  + Neither will anyone else!
 + Software development isn't just writing code - it's maintaining it, too.
   + Adding new features
   + Fixing bugs
-  + Revamping old systems to be better
+  + Revamping or overhauling old systems
-+ If your code style is poor, you won't be able to go back and understand what you actually did.
-  + Neither will anyone else!

 ### What Constitutes Good Code Style?
 + Indentation